Andrewthe13th/Inventory_Kamera/README.md

 To upgrade from a previous version, download a newer release and unzip its files into the current Inventory Kamera location (allow it to replace old files when prompted) or a new folder of your choosing.

-> **Warning**
->
-> Due to the way Inventory Kamera is compiled, application settings that you change (most importantly the export folder!) will reset to default values.
-It is recommended to continue using one folder location when unzipping future releases.
-More information can be [found here](https://github.com/Andrewthe13th/Inventory_Kamera/issues/301#issuecomment-1179611917)

 ## Setting up Genshin Impact

 1. Log in to Genshin Impact and click start.
 2. Open [Paimon menu](https://genshin-impact.fandom.com/wiki/Paimon_Menu) (Default shortcut: `ESC`).
 3. Go to `Settings` (Cog Icon ⚙) and set these settings:
    - Under `Languages`, set _Game Language_ to English.
-   - Under `Graphics`, set _Display Mode_ to _any windowed resolution_ that has _16:9_ or _16:10 ratio_.
-Make sure that the entire game window is visible on the screen.
+   - The game resolution should be _16:9_ or _16:10_.
+If your screen has a matching native resolution, you may set _Display Mode_ under `Graphics` to fullscreen.
+Otherwise, you'll have to switch it to any _windowed_ resolution that matches one of these aspect ratios.
-     - Example of 16:9 includes 1920x1080 (Full HD), 3840x2160 (4K), 2560x1440 (2K).
+     - Some examples of good resolutions are: 1920x1080 (Full HD), 1920x1200, 2560x1440 (2K), 3840x2160 (4K), etc.
-     - Example of 16:10 includes 1920x1200.
      - Don't know if a resolution is 16:9 or 16:10?
 [Find out here](https://andrew.hedges.name/experiments/aspect_ratio/).
      - > **Warning**
        >